 Pros of a Captive Health Plan

-There are several advantages a captive health insurance policy can provide both business owners and their employees.
+There are several advantages a captive health insurance policy can provide to both business owners and their employees.

 1. Greater Control